It’s Art Week Miami 2018! Get Ready!

 Miami Beach Convention Center, December 6–9

 At Art Basel Miami Beach, the marquee event of the week, some 268 galleries, including 29 newcomers, will present their wares.
-Big names—Gagosian, David Zwirner, Hauser & Wirth, and Pace Gallery among them—will abound, joined by closely watched young galleries, and its conversations program will feature some of the art world’s most prominent figures, including Judy Chicago, Hans Ulrich Obrist, Michelle Grabner, Jeffrey Gibson, and many others.
+Big names—Gagosian, David Zwirner, Hauser & Wirth, and Pace Gallery among them—will abound.
+Additionally, closely watched young galleries will join them.
+Its conversations program will feature some of the art world’s most prominent figures, including Judy Chicago, Hans Ulrich Obrist, Michelle Grabner, Jeffrey Gibson, and many others.
 A single-day ticket costs $50.

 Hours and tickets